-We have not conducted any unannounced audits in 2015.
-However, all adidas Group suppliers are subject to randomised unannounced audits conducted by the Fair Labor Association.
+Our suppliers are also subject to random unannounced audits by the Fair Labor Association.

 4. Does your company carry out audits beyond the first tier?
-If so what percentage of second & third tier Turkish suppliers have been audited since 1 Jan 2015 and what percentage of these audits have been unannounced?
+If so what percentage of second & third tier Turkish suppliers have been audited in the last year and what percentage of these audits have been unannounced?